terraform-google-modules/terraform-example-foundation/0-bootstrap/README.md

       chmod 755 ./tf-wrapper.sh
       ```

-      1. (Github Only) When using Github with Cloudbuild, copy the `policy-library` to the repository and update validation from CLOUDSOURCE to FILESYSTEM:
+      1. (Github Only) When using Github with Cloudbuild, copy the `policy-library` from the `terraform-example-foundation` to the `gcp-bootstrap` repository and update validation mode from `CLOUDSOURCE` to `FILESYSTEM`:

          ```bash
          cp -RT ../terraform-example-foundation/policy-library/ ./policy-library